-This year, FIRST launched Deep Space for the 50th anniversary of the moon landing.
-We competed at both the Oklahoma and the Colorado Regionals.
-Our challenge was that our CAD was turned in late so our robot's chassis and parts were received late.
-At the Oklahoma regional, we were ranked fifth so we captained alliance five and made it to the quarterfinals.
-We also won the team spirit award at the Oklahoma Regional.
+In honor of the moon landing's 50th anniversary, FIRST launched their challenge Deep Space in 2019.
+This year, we competed at both the Oklahoma and Colorado Regionals.
+One challenge we faced was the late completion of our CAD designs, causing a delay in the production of our robot's chassis and parts.
+Despite this, we ranked fifth at the Oklahoma Regional, captaining alliance five and making it to the quarterfinals.
+We also won the Team Spirit Award at the Oklahoma Regional.